project-flipper/ClubPenguin/README.md

 Finally, build the game source:

 - To output a build, run `npm run build`.
 This will output the game files and play page to a directory called `dist` in the project root.
-- To run a DevServer instead, run `npm run serve` instead.
+- To run a DevServer instead, run `npm run serve`.
 This option is best for development, but keep in mind **it will run under a production environment if no options are given**.

 ### Options
 Both `npm run build` and `npm run serve` run `webpack` under the hood, so you may pass options to it.
 It is encouraged to customize your builds as the default options may not apply to your environment.